 It is currently available only in six countries – the US, Canada, the UK, Singapore, New Zealand, and Malaysia – it is expanding its network.
 One Mozilla subscription covers up to 5 devices, including Linux.
-Now, you can connect to more than 280 servers with the VPN on your Linux devices.
-It is not one of the cheapest VPN in the industry, but does feature a fast service.
+Now, you can connect to more than 280 servers with a VPN on your Linux devices.
+It is not one of the cheapest VPN in the industry but does feature a fast service.

 In 2019, Mozilla partnered with Mullvad for their Firefox VPN service.
 According to Mozilla, their VPN service uses Mozilla VPN WireGuard servers.
-It is known for its Firefox browser, and now a VPN service available for Mac, Linux, Android and Windows users.
+It is known for its Firefox browser, and now a VPN service available for Mac, Linux, Android, and Windows users.